 9. Support for men with breast cancer

-Around 350 men are diagnosed each year in the UK (compared to nearly 55,000 women).
+Men can get breast cancer but it’s very rare.
+Around 370 men are diagnosed each year in the UK (compared to around 62,000 women).
 Most men who get breast cancer are over 60, although younger men can be affected.

 Many people don’t know that men can get breast cancer because they don’t think of men as having breasts.
 In fact, both men and women have breast tissue, although men have much smaller amounts than women.

 Breast cancer in men is cancer that starts in this small amount of breast tissue.

 The most common symptom is a lump.
 This is often painless and is usually close to the nipple, because most of the breast tissue in men is beneath the nipple.
 But lumps can also occur away from the nipple.

 - liquid (sometimes called discharge) that comes from the nipple without squeezing, often blood-stained

 - a tender or inverted (pulled in) nipple